 I’ve been waiting for this movie for a long time, ever since the news that Luhrmann was into the project came out.
 Then the actors went to Australia to shoot it and there were endless pictures of Leonardo DiCaprio in suits.
 I know.
 And then, when it finally got a release date, it was moved almost a year because the 3D was not ready.
 Now – hopefully – the movie is coming out this May and I’m overexcited.
 For everything, even the fact the movie does not seem to resemble what I remember about the book in a literal way.
 Check the trailer:

 When I first saw it a few weeks ago I said Mr. B&R: “You know?
 I don’t know how I feel about all this!”
 Now I know.
 I love it.
 I’ve seen the trailer three times in a row and I’m sold.
-First of all you need to know I love Luhrmann’s aesthetic: everything is colorful, everything is bright.
+First of all, you need to know I love Luhrmann’s aesthetic: everything is colourful, everything is bright.
 I’m more than fine with that.
 I also enjoy Leonardo DiCaprio who has turned out to be a better dramatic actor than everyone expected.
 Of course, I love the story because I love the original work by F. Scott Fitzgerald.
-I actually have Gatsby printed all over a T- shirt!
+I actually have Gatsby printed all over a T-shirt!
 So, basically I had two problems:

 1) I didn’t see Carey Mulligan as Daisy and